 This includes the following devices:

-JaVaWa Device Manager does NOT work with older devices that do not have a USB mass storage mode, for example the Geko and the Street Pilots.
+JaVaWa Device Manager does NOT work with devices that do not have a USB mass storage mode, for example older models like the Geko and the Street Pilots.
+This also applies to the recently introduced Monterra.

 |1)||Note that with certain changes such as renaming or moving files on these devices, some or all maps that where deactivated will be activated automatically, sometimes even in every profile! (this varies by model)|